 There are many factors to consider when deciding on a countertop.
 But how do you know if a pure white quartz or a white Caesarstone is the right choice for you?
 Here are four questions to ask yourself before purchasing white quartz countertops:

 - Are you okay living with small stains and blemishes, or are you a perfectionist who can’t stand the sight of even the slightest smudge?

 - Do you want a product that won’t need any servicing in the future for sheer sake of convenience?

 - Do you love the look of a bright, white kitchen above all others?

 - Are you okay with more daily maintenance and spot cleaning for those stubborn stains?

 If you answered “yes” to all these questions, then chances are, white quartz countertops could be a good option for you!

 I’ve been happy with our arctic white quartz in our primary bathroom, but would I put it in my kitchen?
 Probably not.
-Since the kitchen gets the most wear and tear in the home, I would opt for a darker quartz or go with a natural stone.
+Since the kitchen gets the most wear and tear in the home, I would opt for a white quartz with speckles or veining or go with a natural stone.